Joshua J. Mark

-Boudicca was defeated at the Battle of Watling Street in 60 or 61 CE by Suetonius who judiciously chose the site of the battle to favor his lesser numbers and had the good fortune of Boudicca’s forces feeling so confident of victory that they cut off their own line of escape with their wagons, pack animals and the families they had brought along to watch their final victory over Rome.
-The numerically superior Britons of Boudicca were beaten back by the Roman forces of Suetonius (who held the better strategic position) and became trapped between the advancing Roman army and their own supply train.
+Boudicca was defeated at the Battle of Watling Street in 61 CE by Suetonius who judiciously chose the site of the battle to favor his fewer numbers.
+He also had the good fortune in Boudicca’s forces feeling so confident of victory that they cut off their own line of escape with their wagons, pack animals, and the families they had brought along to watch their final victory over Rome.
+The numerically superior Britons were beaten back by the Roman forces of Suetonius (who held the better strategic position) and became trapped between the advancing Roman army and their own supply train.
 There were so many, in so small a space, that they had no where to run and were pressed too closely together to counter-charge and fight, turning the battle into a rout and then a massacre.
 According to Tacitus, even women and children were not spared, "It was a glorious victory, comparable with bygone triumphs.
 According to one report almost eighty thousand Britons fell.
 Our own casualties were about four hundred dead and a slightly larger number of wounded.
 Boudica poisoned herself “(Annals, Book XIV, 37).

-Boudicca and her revolt is briefly described by the historian Cassius Dio thusly:
+Boudicca and her revolt is further described by Cassius Dio thusly:

 "...a terrible disaster for the Romans occurred in Britain.
 Two cities were sacked, eighty thousand of the Romans and of their allies perished, and the island was lost to Rome.
 Moreover, all this ruin was brought upon the Romans by a woman, a fact which in itself caused them the greatest shame....But the person who was chiefly instrumental in rousing the natives and persuading them to fight the Romans, the person who was thought worthy to be their leader and who directed the conduct of the entire war, was Buduica, a Briton woman of the royal family and possessed of greater intelligence than often belongs to women....In stature she was very tall, in appearance most terrifying, in the glance of her eye most fierce, and her voice was harsh; a great mass of the tawniest hair fell to her hips; around her neck was a large golden necklace, and she wore a tunic of divers colours over which a thick mantle was fastened with a brooch.
 This was her invariable attire” (Roman History, LXII.1-2).